blackboard/anthologydevdocs/README.md

          Now all pages will have a link back to the documentation index page.
 ## Tips
 ### 404 after PR
+> FIXED by adding `cname: docs.anthology.com` to deploy.yml build script.
+Leaving below here "just in case".

 Problem: For some reason _sometimes_ on a PR build Pages resets the site URL from docs.anthology.com back to `https://blackboard.github.io/anthologydevdocs/` - no idea why at this time.
 Solution:
+1. Reset custom domain back to docs.anthology.com if necessary.
+Proceed to step three below.
+2. If that doesn't fix it then:
    1. Go to settings>pages and unpublish
    2. Re-run the pages-build-deployment action
    3. Reset custom domain back to docs.anthology.com if necessary.
+Proceed to step three below.
-4. Wait for DNS check to complete and then test by going to https://docs.anthology.com
+3. Wait for DNS check to complete and then test by going to https://docs.anthology.com
 ### URLs
 Generally markdown links work fine in Docusaurus with the following exceptions: